lemisr/Deforestation-monitoring/README.md

 ## How it works

-1. Draw an area on the map (or upload a GeoJSON) — optionally load the included sample area instead
+1. Draw an area on the map (or upload a GeoJSON), optionally load the included sample area instead
 2. Optionally upload points of interest (KML/CSV)
 3. Adjust the Dynamic World forest-mask threshold in the sidebar
 4. Review the vegetation and forest-loss layers on the map